Release CalendarTop 250 MoviesMost Popular MoviesBrowse Movies by GenreTop Box OfficeShowtimes & TicketsMovie NewsIndia Movie Spotlight

 • Trivia

 The footage was culled from several different shows.
-In order to minimize the amount of cameras in the frame, one show was all shot from one side of the stage, the next night was shot from the other side.
+In order to minimize the amount of cameras in the frame, one show was shot completely from one side of the stage, and the next night was shot from the other side.

 • Goofs

-As stated above the concert was edited together from three shows, and it being a "live" show, things not planned happened.
-The first night, David Byrne puts on the baseball cap that's thrown up on stage from the audience, so the next night it can be seen next to the drums so that he can put it on again.
+The concert was edited together from three shows and, it being a "live" show, things not planned happened.
+The first night, David Byrne put on the baseball cap that was thrown on stage from the audience; the next night, it can be seen next to the drums so that he can put it on again.

 • Quotes